Zarthus/Reconcile/README.md

 ### In development

-As of right now, Reconcile is under development and not yet ready for actual use.
+As of right now, Frostbite is under development and not yet ready for actual use.

 ## Installation

-To make use of Reconcile, ensure the following requirements are met:
+To make use of Frostbite, ensure the following requirements are met:

 * Running an installation of Windows or Linux (Windows 7, Debian, and Ubuntu are tested)
 * Python 3 or higher is installed (http://python.org)